Trump isn’t just burning his GOP coalition over Iran — he’s inspiring a new one to rise against him

 Trump’s sudden re-embrace of the ‘neocons’ he just recently spurned is leaving Democrats a major political opening — if they can seize it, writes John Bowden

-Donald Trump, in the words of one prominent supporter this week, is “angrily hemorrhaging the coalition that returned him to power“ with his open support for Israel’s onslaught against Iran and his open consideration of direct U.S. involvement.
+Donald Trump is “angrily hemorrhaging the coalition that returned him to power,“ as one prominent supporter told The Independent this week, with his open support for Israel’s onslaught against Iran and his open consideration of direct U.S. involvement.

-On Capitol Hill, there already are signs that a new political alliance is emerging in direct defiance of the president’s sudden heel turn.
+And on Capitol Hill, there already are signs that a new political alliance is emerging in direct defiance of the president’s sudden interventionist heel turn.

-With Axios reporting Tuesday that the president is now actively considering direct U.S. engagement in the Israeli effort to target Iranian nuclear weapons development facilities, the illusion of Donald Trump as the “peace” candidate is quickly dissolving away.
+The last vestiges of any illusion of Trump the America-first “peace” candidate turning out to be the peace president came Tuesday when he showed every sign that he’s now actively considering direct U.S. engagement in the Israeli effort to target Iranian nuclear weapons development facilities.

-Massacres at aid distribution sites occur in Gaza, where a ceasefire is still not within reach.
+This as signs of peace in Ukraine are nonexistent and massacres at aid distribution sites occur regularly in Gaza, where a ceasefire is still not within reach.

 And despite touting his first administration’s record of non-engagement in further global conflicts and his relentless campaigning on the issue of a world in chaos in 2024, Trump is now potentially poised to direct U.S. military forces to strike Iran.